Chart Color Schemes

 Chester Hill - Sefton lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-As of August 2025, Chester Hill - Sefton's population is approximately 21,727, indicating an increase of 885 people since the 2021 Census, which recorded a population of 20,842.
-This growth is inferred from ABS estimates as of June 2024 and validated new addresses since the Census date.
-The population density ratio is 2,988 persons per square kilometer, placing it in the upper quartile nationally.
-Over the past decade, Chester Hill - Sefton has shown a compound annual growth rate of 1.7%, driven primarily by overseas migration contributing approximately 63.2% of overall population gains.
-AreaSearch uses ABS/Geoscience Australia projections for SA2 areas released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections for uncovered areas, released in 2022 with a base year of 2021.
-Future trends suggest a population increase just below the national median by 2041, with an expected expansion of 2,465 persons, reflecting an 11.2% total increase over 17 years.
+Chester Hill - Sefton's population is approximately 21,719 as of November 2025.
+This figure represents an increase of 877 people since the 2021 Census, which recorded a population of 20,842.
+The change is inferred from ABS data showing an estimated resident population of 21,744 in June 2024 and an additional 120 validated new addresses since the Census date.
+This results in a population density ratio of 2,987 persons per square kilometer, placing it in the upper quartile nationally according to AreaSearch's assessments.
+Over the past decade, Chester Hill - Sefton has shown resilient growth patterns with a compound annual growth rate of 1.7%, outperforming its SA3 area.
+Population growth was primarily driven by overseas migration, contributing approximately 63.2% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
-Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
-As we examine future population trends, a population increase just below the median of national areas is expected, with the area expected to expand by 2,465 persons to 2041 based on the latest population numbers, reflecting an increase of 11.2% in total over the 17 years.
+AreaSearch is using ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for the years 2032 to 2041.
+Future population trends suggest an increase just below the national median, with the area expected to expand by 2,465 persons to 2041 based on the latest population numbers.
+This reflects a total increase of 11.2% over the 17-year period.

 Frequently Asked Questions - Population